 The following expenses are included in the Non-Departmental budget: costs associated with the City's support of two Community Organizations: Public Education and Government (PEG) television services; Caspar Landfill closure and Caspar Transfer Station costs; retiree health benefits; liability and property insurance premiums; and materials and services procured for the benefit of all City departments.
 Beginning with the financial close of FY 2016/17, a true up of budgeted vs. actual costs in Non-Departmental will be undertaken and budgeted cost allocations will be adjusted accordingly.
+In FY 17/18 PEG television services will be brought in house per Council direction.

-The FY 2017/18 proposed budget for City-Wide Non-Departmental (excluding transfers out) is \$1.4M, a decrease of \$227k or 14% compared to the FY 2016/17 projected total.
+The FY 2017/18 proposed budget for City-Wide Non-Departmental (excluding transfers out) is \$1.4M, a decrease of \$220k or 13% compared to the FY 2016/17 projected total.
 The decrease is caused largely by the liquidation of encumbrances related to the Caspar Landfill closure costs.
 The liquidation occurred in FY 2016/17, resulting in a year over year variance (\$320k).
 This cost decrease is offset by an increase in Community Contributions made to the Noyo Center for Marine Science and the School Playing Fields rehabilitation project in connection with Measure AA and Measure AB (\$109k).